The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 This card is not subject to an annual fee.

-The Chase Freedom Unlimited Credit Card has a high purchase and balance APR that varies depending on your creditworthiness, ranging from 14.99% to 23.74%.
-Cash advances have a higher interest rate of 24.99 percent.
+The Chase Freedom Unlimited Credit Card has a high purchase and balance APR that varies depending on your creditworthiness, ranging from 20.49% – 29.24%.
+Cash advances have a higher interest rate of 29.99 percent.
 These APRs change depending on the market’s prime rate.

-For the first 15 months, the APR is waived for new cardholders who pay the minimum amount due on time.
+For the first 15 months, the APR is waived for new cardholders who pay the minimum amount due on time, then a variable APR of 20.49% – 29.24% thereafter.
 If you don't make minimum payments, your credit may be subjected to a default APR of up to 29.99%.

 Each purchase you make with this card earns you a minimum of 1.5% cash back and a maximum of 5%.